coding-on-my-mind/context-configuration/README.md

 ## What is the purpose of this library?

+Python does not come with an out-of-the-box solution for a seamless configuration handling, which might lead to the following problems:

 * The configuration of an application is often done in an inconsistent way, e.g., by hard-coding some properties and passing some via environment variables.
 * The configuration also often changes for the different stages.